Function composition on data pipelines and error handling.

 The reduce() method accumulates values from an array, iterating between its elements.

-We can combine multiple functions into a single variadic function composition, by destructuring their arguments as an array.
+We can combine multiple functions into a single variadic arrow-up-rightfunction composition, by destructuring their arguments as an array.
 The provided argument serves as the initial input, and each function's output becomes the input for the next one in the array.

 In this function composition, each destructed function returns a new function rather than a value, returning a new function composition.
 The order of execution in the returned function composition will be inverted, from right-left (as in reduceRight) to top-bottom.
 Each function has access to the function input from the previous function and the arguments passed when the composition is invoked.